zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/mf_filtration/mf_filtration.md

   **Note:** PD-10 columns can be used up to 10 times using the gravity protocol if stored properly at 4°C with 0.01% sodium azide.
 Spinning the column in a centrifuge is not encouraged as it will pack the resin bed and inhibit the reusable capabilities of the column.

+## Saponin Hemolysis

+### Materials
+- 50 mL conical tubes
+- Sodium chloride
+- Saponin powder
+- Autoclaved water
+- 100-500 mL glass bottle

+### Equipment
+- Water bath (set to 37°C)
+- Scale

+### Protocol

+1. Prepare 0.85% sodium chloride, 0.2% saponin solution in autoclaved water.
+For example, in a glass bottle, combine 100mL autoclaved water with 850 mg sodium chloride and 200 mg saponin.

+2. In a 50 mL conical tube, make a 1:11 mixture of microfilaremic blood and saponin solution.
+For example, add 4 mL of blood to 44 mL saponin solution and mix by inversion.

+3. Place tube in 37°C water bath for 15 minutes to allow blood cells to lyse.

+4. Filter the solution, by following step 1 from the Filtration from Blood protocol (below), adding the lysis solution to the filter, and following steps 4-6 from the same protocol.

 ## Filtration from Blood

 ### Materials